Brandon Crawford Player Props: Giants vs. Dodgers

-Brandon Crawford -- 0-for-3 in his last game -- will be in action for the San Francisco Giants versus the Los Angeles Dodgers, with Julio Urias on the mound, on April 10 at 9:45 PM ET.
+On Tuesday, Brandon Crawford (coming off going 1-for-3) and the San Francisco Giants face the Los Angeles Dodgers, whose starting pitcher will be Dustin May.
+First pitch is at 9:45 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Royals.
+He had a one-hit performance in his last game (1-for-3) against the Dodgers.

 Brandon Crawford Game Info & Props vs. the Dodgers